Careers at Community and Public Health

 Community and Public Health becoming part of the new National Public Health Service

-The New Zealand health system transition will begin on 1st July 2022.
+The New Zealand health system transition began on 1st July 2022.
 Currently we are in the initial 2-year period of reset.

 Focus of Health Promoters